redhat-developer/vscode-quarkus/README.md

 * `quarkus.tools.trace.server` : Trace the communication between VS Code and the Quarkus Language Server in the Output view.
 * `quarkus.tools.symbols.showAsTree` : Show Quarkus properties as tree (Outline).
 Default is `true`.
 * `quarkus.tools.validation.enabled` : Enables Quarkus validation.
 Default is `true`.
-* `quarkus.tools.validation.duplicate.severity` : Validation severity for duplicate Quarkus properties.
+* `quarkus.tools.validation.duplicate.severity` : Validation severity for duplicate properties for Quarkus/MicroProfile `*.properties` files.
 Default is `warning`.
-* `quarkus.tools.validation.syntax.severity` : Validation severity for Quarkus property syntax checking.
+* `quarkus.tools.validation.syntax.severity` : Validation severity for property syntax checking for Quarkus/MicroProfile `*.properties` files.
 Default is `error`.
-* `quarkus.tools.validation.required.severity` : Validation severity for required Quarkus properties.
+* `quarkus.tools.validation.required.severity` : Validation severity for required properties for Quarkus/MicroProfile `*.properties` files.
 Default is `none`.
-* `quarkus.tools.validation.unknown.severity` : Validation severity for unknown Quarkus properties.
+* `quarkus.tools.validation.unknown.severity` : Validation severity for unknown properties for Quarkus/MicroProfile `*.properties` files.
 Default is `warning`.
 * `quarkus.tools.validation.unknown.excluded` : Array of properties to ignore for unknown Quarkus properties validation.
 Patterns can be used ('*' = any string, '?' = any character).
 Default is `[]`.

 Since 1.3.0:
 * `quarkus.tools.codeLens.urlCodeLensEnabled` : Enable/disable the URL code lenses for REST services.
 Default is`true`.
 * `quarkus.tools.starter.showExtensionDescriptions`: Determines whether to show the Quarkus extension descriptions when selecting Quarkus extensions.
 Default is `true`.
+* `quarkus.tools.validation.value.severity`: Validation severity for property values for Quarkus/MicroProfile `*.properties` files.
+Default is `error`.

 ## Articles